Kris Kristofferson supports Leonard Peltier

 Who is Leonard Peltier – Official site for the ILPDC – Int.
 Leonard Peltier Defense Committee

-Sources u0026amp; Citations: FBI headshot is Public Domain.
+Sources and Citations: FBI headshot is Public Domain.
 Tweet is posted with full details.
-General information from Wiki u0026amp; any other sources are provided by links in the text
+General information from Wiki and any other sources are provided by links in the text

 As always, if anything needs correcting, adding or removing – Just let me know.

 Response: This reply is from James Simon.
 It’s reposted here after we lost it during our efforts to comply with GDPR.
 Apologies.